garbados/jepsen-couchdb/readme.md

 [Cloudant][cloudant]'s implementation of BigCouch -- a CouchDB derivative -- handles this through sharding.
 BigCouch is slated to be merged back in Q4 2013, so eventually vanilla CouchDB will enjoy such fault tolerance.

 In the meantime, the best we can do is rely on master-master replication to provide fault tolerance.
-Try `make clean && make build && python test.py quorum sequential`, and kill a node mid-test again.
+Try `python test.py quorum sequential`, and kill a node mid-test again.
 You should get this:

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.